microsoft/BotBuilder-V3/Node/Generator/generators/app/templates/README.md

 # <%= botName %> Bot

-This bot has been created using [Microsoft Bot Framework](https://dev.botframework.com), and scaffolded using the [Bot Builder Yeoman generator](https://github.com/GeekTrainer/generator-botbuilder).
+This bot has been created using [Microsoft Bot Framework](https://dev.botframework.com),

 This bot is designed to do the following: